With the number of online bookmakers increasing each day, you’re likely to come across more and more bookmaker and betting scams.

 Use regulated betting sites

-Using reliable, well regulated betting sites is an essential part of avoiding any scams in the betting industry.
+Using reliable, well-regulated betting sites is an essential part of avoiding any scams in the betting industry.
 Only use betting sites that have a license from the gambling authorities.
 In the UK, that’s the Gambling Commission.

 Companies spend millions on becoming fully regulated meaning the ones that are, are generally serious outfits.

-In the UK, the Gambling Commission are in charge of regulating the industry and the application process is incredibly stringent and costly.
+In the UK, the Gambling Commission is in charge of regulating the industry and the application process is incredibly stringent and costly.
 Only the most reputable companies that offer a reliable, trustworthy service can afford to become licensed by the Gambling Commission.

 The betting scams out there won’t even think about doing this as it’s far too costly.
 They’re looking for the quick wins.

-You can check whether a bookmaker have a Gambling Commission license by reading the about section or the footer of the website.
+You can check whether a bookmaker has a Gambling Commission license by reading the about section or the footer of the website.
 The bookie should be able to show proof that they’ve been regulated and for how long.